New Jersey man becomes latest American tourist to die at a Dominican Republic resort

 At least two other Americans, Yvette Monique Sport and David Harrison, died at resorts in the Dominican Republic in 2018.

-U.S. Ambassador to the Dominican Republic Robin Bernstein said in a statement that the safety of U.S. citizens "remains our highest priority."
+The U.S. ambassador to the Dominican Republic, Robin Bernstein, said in a statement that the safety of U.S. citizens "remains our highest priority."

 "These incidents are tragic and we offer our deepest condolences to those personally impacted," Bernstein said.